UK diplomatic push on Ukraine continues as Zelensky ‘ready’ to work with Trump

 “And they’ve spent 100 billion dollars (£78 billion), what a difference that is.
 And we have an ocean separating us.”

+He also said he had received a letter from Mr Zelensky which said the Ukrainian leader was ready to sign an agreement on minerals and security “at any time”.

+Quoting Mr Zelensky’s words in the letter, the US president said: “‘My team and I stand ready to work under President Trump’s strong leadership to get a peace that lasts.
+We do really value how much America has done to help Ukraine maintain its sovereignty and independence.
+Regarding the agreement on minerals and security, Ukraine is ready to sign it at any time that is convenient for you’.”

-He added: “I appreciate (Mr Zelensky’s) comments… we’ve had serious discussions with Russia and have received strong signals that they are ready for peace.
+Mr Trump added: “I appreciate that he sent this letter… we’ve had serious discussions with Russia and have received strong signals that they are ready for peace.
 Wouldn’t that be beautiful?

 “It’s time to stop this madness.
 It’s time to halt the killing.
 It’s time to end this senseless war.
 If you want to end wars you have to talk to both sides.”